 Step 2.
 Registering with Your Local Municiaplity: Einwohnermeldeamt

 According to the official phrasing, if you intend to stay longer than 90 days in Germany you must register at your local municipality’s city hall (rathaus) within two weeks of your arrival in the country.
-Germans are supposed to do this as well thanks to a law targeting radical militant groups operating in the country in the 1970s, but nowadays many do not register with their municipality to protest the invasion of privacy, and face a fine of 35 euros.
+Germans are supposed to do this as well thanks to a law targeting radical militant groups operating in the country in the 1970s, but nowadays many do not register with their municipality to protest the invasion of privacy, and face a fine.